 “If people optimize their systems for design and operation, they can build them faster and smarter,” says Mayfield.

-Ryan Mayfield and Randy Batchelor PE, will be running their first guided session of this course since October 2016.
-This course and our continued ability to run it is all made possible by the great people at SolarPro Magazine.
+Ryan Mayfield and Randy Batchelor teach this top rated course for HeatSpring, all made possible by the great people at SolarPro Magazine.

-For the our session starting next week, we have a great group of students and only have room for a few more.
 Is this the time you decide to take it?
 Make sure you know it is a challenging course with lots of content.
 Check out the full outline here.
-You will need to set aside about ~60 hours to complete all of it.
+You will need to set aside about 60 hours to complete all of it.
 Set aside more if you plan to do the full design project and have Ryan and Randy review it.